 Response Strategy Hydrocarbon Type Feasibility / Effectiveness Implement Justification Source control Gas Condensate & MDO Feasible & effective Yes Always primary spill response strategy.
 Reduction in release volume has direct environmental benefit.
 N.B.
 Relief well is the primary strategy for responding to a LOWC event.
-Well capping is not technically feasible.
+Well capping / capping stack is not technically feasible.
 Monitor & evaluate Gas Condensate & MDO Feasible & effective Yes Both gas condensate and MDO will largely evaporate and disperse rapidly, a residual fraction of the hydrocarbon may spread to sensitive receptors.
 Monitoring and evaluation of the spill trajectory will provide information to inform other response strategies and monitoring requirements.
 Assisted natural dispersion Gas Condensate Not feasible & not effective No Gas condensate will evaporate and disperse rapidly, therefore assisted natural dispersion will present no net environment benefit.
-MDO will evaporate and disperse rapidly.
+MDO Feasible but partially effective Pending Operational NEBA MDO will evaporate and disperse rapidly.
 Depending on weather conditions, thickness of surface slick proximity to sensitive receptors this response may present a net environmental benefit.
 Chemical dispersants Gas Condensate & MDO Feasible but not effective No Not recommended for Group I oils such as condensate due to the very low viscosity and high volatility - generally no environmental benefit gained by the application of dispersant on Group I oils.
 Subsea dispersant injection (SSDI) may reduce volatile organic compounds (VOCs) at sea surface within the response area, therefore creating a safer work environment for responders.
 However, given capping stack system (CSS) are not feasible to deploy, SSDI is not considered for this application.
 If the SCIMT determine that is a benefit to safe offshore operations, then it may be considered with a separate risk assessment.
-Confirmation for emergency use must be obtained from NOPSEMA - see External Contacts Directory (Appendix A) MDO Feasible but not effective No Although "conditional" for Group II oil, the size of potential spill volume and the natural tendency of spreading into very thin films is evidence that dispersant application will be
+Confirmation for emergency use must be obtained from NOPSEMA - see External Contacts Directory (Appendix A)